 Basically, you have two choices:

-- Replace your existing web site with a WordPress-powered website, or
+- Replace your existing website with a WordPress-powered site, or

-- Keep your existing web site and add a WordPress-driven blog.
-This blog will then be expertly configured and used to drive traffic to your main web site.
+- Keep your existing site and add a WordPress-powered blog.
+Your WordPress blog will then be used to drive traffic to your main web site.

-If you choose to keep your existing web site and add a WordPress-driven blog, make sure to use the self-hosted version of WordPress, which requires a domain name and webhosting, but allows you to fully configure your blog’s settings and customize the design of your existing website using a closely-matching theme.
+If you choose to keep your existing site and add a WordPress blog, make sure to use the self-hosted version of WordPress, which requires a domain name and webhosting, but allows you to fully configure your site’s settings and customize the look and feel of your existing website using an appropriate theme.

-To use WordPress as your main website, install it in the “root” folder of your domain (i.e. www.mydomainname.com).
+To use WordPress for your main website, install the platform in the “root” folder of your domain (i.e. http://mydomainname.com).

-If you have a website, then you will want to install WordPress in a subdirectory of your domain, e.g. www.mydomainname.com/blog (you can name the subfolder whatever you want).
+If you already have an existing website, then you will want to install WordPress in a subfolder of your domain, e.g. www.mydomainname.com/blog (you can name your subfolder whatever you want).

-If you have a site that you don’t want to delete or replace with a WordPress site, the other option you have is to set up your WordPress site or blog on an entirely different domain.
+If you have an existing website that you don’t want to delete or replace with a WordPress site, the other option you have is to set up your WordPress site or blog on an entirely different domain.

 This way: